Otto Hahn: Discovery of nuclear fission

-After James Chadwick discovered the neutron in 1932, Irène Curie and Frédéric Joliot irradiated aluminium foil with alpha particles, they found that this results in a short-lived radioactive isotope of phosphorus.
+After James Chadwick discovered the neutron in 1932, Irène Curie and Frédéric Joliot irradiated aluminium foil with alpha particles.
+They found that this results in a short-lived radioactive isotope of phosphorus.
 They noted that positron emission continued after the neutron emissions ceased.
 Not only had they discovered a new form of radioactive decay, they had transmuted an element into a hitherto unknown radioactive isotope of another, thereby inducing radioactivity where there had been none before.
 Radiochemistry was now no longer confined to certain heavy elements, but extended to the entire periodic table.
 Chadwick noted that being electrically neutral, neutrons could penetrate the atomic nucleus more easily than protons or alpha particles.
 Enrico Fermi and his colleagues in Rome picked up on this idea, and began irradiating elements with neutrons.

 The radioactive displacement law of Fajans and Soddy said that beta decay causes isotopes to move one element up on the periodic table, and alpha decay causes them to move two down.
-When Fermi's group bombarded uranium atoms with neutrons, they found a complex mix of half lives.
+When Fermi's group bombarded uranium atoms with neutrons, they found a complex mix of half-lives.
 Fermi therefore concluded that the new elements with atomic numbers greater than 92 (known as transuranium elements) had been created.
 Meitner and Hahn had not collaborated for many years, but Meitner was eager to investigate Fermi's results.
 Hahn, initially, was not, but he changed his mind when Aristid von Grosse suggested that what Fermi had found was an isotope of protactinium.
-"The only question", Hahn later wrote, "seemed to be whether Fermi had found isotopes of transuranian elements, or isotopes of the next-lower element, protactinium.
-At that time Lise Meitner and I decided to repeat Fermi's experiments in order to find out whether the 13-minute isotope was a protactinium isotope or not.
-It was a logical decision, having been the discoverers of protactinium."
+They set out to determine whether or not the 13-minute isotope was indeed an isotope of protactinium.